Paraphraser/PiBuilder/README.md

 * <a name="handleVMswap"></a>`VM_SWAP` to:

 	- `disable` to disable virtual memory (VM) swapping to mass storage.
 This is appropriate if your Raspberry Pi boots from SD **and** has limited RAM.
+	- `automatic`:

+		- If the Pi is running from an SD card, this is the same as `disable`.
-	- `automatic` changes the swap configuration in `/etc/dphys-swapfile` so that swap size is calculated in two steps.
+		- If the Pi is not running from an SD card, the script changes the swap configuration in `/etc/dphys-swapfile` so that swap size is calculated in two steps.
 First, the amount of real RAM is doubled (eg a 2GB Raspberry Pi 4 will be doubled to 4GB) and then a maximum limit of 2GB will be applied.
 This calculation will result in a 2GB swap file for any Raspberry Pi with 1GB or more of real RAM.
 This is the recommended option if your Raspberry Pi boots from SSD or HD.

 	- `default` makes no changes to the virtual memory system.
 The current Raspberry Pi OS defaults enable virtual memory swapping with a swap file size of 100MB.
 This is perfectly workable on systems with 4GB of RAM or more.

-	If `VM_SWAP` is not set, it defaults to `default`.
+	If `VM_SWAP` is not set, it defaults to `automatic`.

 	Running out of RAM causes swapping to occur and that, in turn, has both a performance penalty (because SD cards are quite slow) and increases the wear and tear on the SD card (leading to a heightened risk of failure).
 There are two main causes of limited RAM: